Arash-Barabadi/Teleoperated_Robot/README.md

 ```

 ## config folder modification
 ### config folder contains 5 files with .yaml extension.
-For adjusting the steering wheel we should change joy_teleop.yaml and vesc.yaml accordingly.
+For adjusting the steering wheel we should change the parameters in the joy_teleop.yaml and vesc.yaml files, accordingly.